COLORADO AND EASTERN UTAH 12 DAYS

 This historic train runs day trips from Durango to the old mining town of Silverton, high in the mountains.
 Situated at 9,300 feet and surrounded by mountains, Silverton has one main street with shops and restaurants.

-Note: It is a full-day excursion from Durango and would require an extra day added to this itinerary.
+Optional: This is a full-day excursion from Durango and would require an extra day added to this itinerary.

 Overnight: Durango